 Fat that accumulates around the midsection is well known to ‘gum up’ metabolism, including the production of GH.
 Essentially, fat accumulation on the belly causes poor metabolism and is also a sign of it.
 Losing belly fat can help overall hormone balance including growth hormone.

-- Sugar is the enemy of GH.
+- Sugar is the enemy of growth hormone

 This is because whenever sugar is consumed, it leads to a spike in the hormone insulin.
 Insulin’s job is to rapidly store that sugar as energy (fat) and this directly blunts release of GH.
 Over time, sugar consumption will lead to lower average GH levels.